nishant-ai/NLP-SentimentAnalysis/README.md

 # Coursera Natural Language Processing Specialization

 This repository contains material related to Coursera [Natural Language Processing Specialization](https://www.coursera.org/specializations/natural-language-processing).
-It consists of a bunch of Jupyter notebooks for each weekly assignment.
+Consisting of a number of Jupyter Notebooks subgrouped into directories **Assignment** and **Class-Notes**

 ## Content

 ### Natural Language Processing with Classification and Vector Spaces